Inspections we offer:

 Exterior - We inspect all utility meters and shutoffs for easy access.
 We inspect the siding, flashing, soffit, fascia, window frames, exterior doors, stairs/steps, and decks/balconies.

-Roofing & Chimney - We walk on all roofs when it is safe and conditions permit.
-We inspect the condition of the roof coverings, the gutters, the downspouts, the vents, flashings, skylights, chimney and other roof penetrations.
+Roofing & Chimney - We thoroughly inspect the condition of the roof coverings, the gutters, the downspouts, the vents, flashings, skylights, chimney and other roof penetrations.
 We inspect fireplaces and chimney conditions.
 We inspect the general structure of the roof from the readily accessible panels, doors, or stairs.

 Attic & Ventilation - We inspect the attic for access, insulation, roof sheathing condition, electrical, roof penetrations, and structural members.
 We check for proper and adequate ventilation through soffit, gable, roof, and ridge vents.
 We report on the general absence or lack of insulation and ventilation in the attic.